barfowl/OpenSubdiv/documentation/bfr_overview.rst

 are referred to as "facets" or "Facets" -- avoiding the term "face" to avoid confusion with the base face of the mesh being tessellated.

-*Bfr* provides a simple class to support a variety of tesselltion patterns for the different Parameterization types and methods for retrieving its associated coords and facets.
+*Bfr* provides a simple class to support a variety of tessellation patterns for the different Parameterization types and methods for retrieving its associated coords and facets.
 In many cases the patterns they define are similar to those of GPU hardware tessellation -- which may be more familiar